nipegun/hap-net-blocking-tools/README.md

 # hap-net-blocking-tools

-HAProxy tools to block some internet traffic
+HAProxy methods to block some internet traffic

 ## Installation